Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 If you want to customize the Locations Permalink, check the Use custom slug check box and a field will be displayed where you can enter your own slug that will replace the word location in the Locations Permalink.

 Next is a similar setting for Locations Category Permalink.
-As above, you can view the permalink format that All in One SEO will use for your locations categories.
+As above, you can view the permalink format that All in One SEO will use for your location categories.

 If you want to customize the Locations Category Permalink, check the Use custom category slug check box and a field will be displayed where you can enter your own slug that will replace the word locations-category in the Locations Category Permalink.